 Actions

 One question you will likely have when developing any sort of app is "how do I communicate new information to my server?".
 The user did something.
 What next?
-Solid's answer to this is actions.
+Solid Router's answer to this is actions.

 Actions are isomorphic.
 This means that a submission can be handled on the server or the client, whichever is optimal.
 They represent the server component of an HTML form, and even help you use HTML forms to submit data.